-Since we don't meet face to face, most of our interactions are done on the Discussion Board.
-Please be respectful of others when responding to discussion board postings.
-I will not tolerate foul language or disrespectful remarks.
-Everyone is entitled to an opinion and we can learn from everyone.
+Since we meet face to face, most of our interac.ons are done in class and on the Discussion Board.
+Please be respecPul of others when responding in class and in discussion board pos.ngs.
+I will not tolerate foul language or disrespecPul remarks.
+Everyone is en.tled to an opinion and we can learn from everyone.
 This class should a "labor of love" if you love music.
 Please treat others with respect.
-I can and will remove any DB posts that are offensive in any matter.
-If there is a situation with another student please contact me ASAP so it can be resolved.
+I can and will remove any DB posts that are offensive in any maoer.
+If there is a situa.on with another student please contact me ASAP so it can be resolved.